 Save Your Smile from Gum Disease

 Periodontal disease, commonly referred to as gum disease, is a bacterial infection of the gingival tissue that gradually destroys the supporting structures of your teeth, resulting in tooth loss.
 The primary culprit of gum disease is bacterial plaque.
 The thin, white film sticks to the surfaces of your teeth, causing gum irritation, swelling, redness, and bleeding.
-At 918 Dentist, we offer the personalized solutions you need to save your smile with periodontal therapy in Glenpool.
+At 918 Dentist of Glenpool, we offer the personalized solutions you need to save your smile with gum disease treatment in Glenpool, OK.

 Why Choose 918 Dentist of Glenpool for Gum Disease Treatment?

 - All Insurances Accepted, and In-House Financing Available